HomeMy WebLinkAboutAgenda Bill 10.A 02/03/2003CITY OF PETALUMA, CALIFORNIA "

 provisions of the Zoning Ordinance.
 Where no visual impact is implicated, the suitability of building

-materials must be judged by the adopted standards contained in the City's Uniform Building
+materials must be judged by the adopted standards contained in the City's Uniform Building.

 Regulations.